My Peripheral Brain

 Anaphylaxis

+If the patient still needs epinephrine (multiple IM doses needed); then, you need an epinephrine drip.
+Recommendations include IV epinephrine started at 1-4mcg/min and titrated from there.
 Unfortunately, an epi drip can be similarly difficult to obtain from pharmacy.
 A trick of the trade can be found at ALiEM here to make a "dirty epi drip."

-Get 1mg of epinephrine (from code cart)
+Get 1mg of epinephrine (from code cart).

-Inject this 1mg of epi into 1,000 mL normal saline bag which = concentration of 1 mcg/mL
+Inject this 1mg of epi into 1,000 mL normal saline bag which = concentration of 1 mcg/mL.

 Wide open administration of a “dirty” epinephrine drip results through 18G IV cathaeter is about 20-30 mcg/min when administered wide open.
 This can be titrated down when the symptoms improve.
 1ml per min (60ml/hr) would be a 1mcg per min recommended starting dose.